Types of meetings

 The business of the AGM often includes the president and/or treasurer reporting to members on the past years progress.
 Also, the management committee and office bearers are often appointed at the AGM.
 The rules of association must set out the procedure to be followed at the AGM.

 The Act requires annual financial statements or reports to be presented to members at each AGM (for further information see Members' rights to the financial accounts).
 Tier 2 and 3 associations are also required to present the reviewer or auditor’s report (see Accounts and auditing for information about requirements for different associations)

 If the association's chairperson is standing for re-election, he or she will usually step aside as chair of the meeting and arrange for another officer to chair that section of the meeting and conduct the election.

 A general meeting of members other than an AGM is often referred to as a special general meeting.
 These meetings are held so the whole membership can deal with specific motions or business.
 For example, to change the rules of the association.

 The rules of association set out the grounds for calling a special meeting being called (eg by petition of a certain percentage of the membership) and the notice period and procedures required.

 Management committees will need to hold regular meetings in order to manage the affairs of the association.
 General meeting procedures apply to committee meetings.

 General meetings directed by the Commissioner

-In rare circumstances where there is a dispute affecting the association and the holding of a general meeting may assist to resolve the dispute, the Commissioner for Consumer Protection has the power under the Act to direct the association to hold a general meeting.
-It is important to note that this power would only be exercised in circumstances where the matter is affecting the overall conduct of the association’s affairs and the members cannot otherwise resolve the issue.
+In rare circumstances, the Commissioner for Consumer Protection has the power to direct an association to hold a general meeting.
+This action would only be considered in circumstances where the matter is affecting the proper conduct of the association’s affairs and the members cannot otherwise resolve the issue.
 Such powers would not be exercised to resolve private member disputes.
 See Resolving complaints and disputes for options to resolve individual matters.